timeoxide/coresep/docs/invoking-command.md

 <br />

 ## Version
-You can add the optional `version` to your command as demonstrated here:
+You can add the optional `version` to your command as demonstrated blow:
 ```typescript
 ...